 What happens if the business venture fails?

-If your US business is no longer operating, you may lose your E2 status as a treaty investor.
+If your U.S business is no longer operating, you may lose your E-2 status as a treaty investor.
 This is why making a substantial investment in a well-established company is so important.
 If starting a new business, evaluate all aspects before making an investment.
+You need excellent commerce and navigation skills.

 How much do I need to invest for an E-2 Visa?

 There is no fixed minimum investment sum for E-2 treaty investor visas, but it must be substantial relative to the cost of the enterprise.
-In general, applicants should be prepared to invest more than $100,000 to ensure a strong E2 Visa case.
+In general, treaty investors should be prepared to invest more than $100,000 to ensure a strong E-2 Visa case.

-Yes, an investor can use gifted funds, from his or her family or other sources, for an E2 Visa business investment.
-But you must be able to demonstrate the legitimacy of the gift.
+Yes, an investor can use gifted funds from his or her family members or other sources for an E-2 Visa business investment.
+But treaty investors must be able to demonstrate the legitimacy of the gift.
 All funds must be legally obtained to get the visa.

-The time it takes to receive the E2 Visa may vary based on individual circumstances and processing times.
-In general, the E2 application process can take between two weeks to four months depending on the Consulate.
-The E2 Visa can take up to a week to arrive.
+The time it takes for treaty investors to receive the E-2 Visa may vary based on individual circumstances and processing times.
+In general, the E-2 application process can take between two weeks to four months depending on the Consulate.
+The E-2 Visa can take up to a week to arrive.

-No, you cannot work in the US until your E2 Visa is approved, and you have a work authorization.
-However, you can work while waiting for your E2 Visa to be processed if you have another valid visa that permits you to work.
+No, treaty investors cannot work in the US until their E-2 Visa is approved, and they have a work authorization.
+However, you can work while waiting for your E2 Visa to be processed if you have another valid visa that permits you to work or participate in international trade.

 Are treaty investors allowed to bring their employees to the US?